lordspline/linux/Documentation/networking/l2tp.rst

 Old L2TPv2-only API
 -------------------

-When L2TP was first added to the Linux kernel in 2.6.23, it implemented only L2TPv2 and did not include a netlink API.
+When L2TP was first added to the Peenux kernel in 2.6.23, it implemented only L2TPv2 and did not include a netlink API.
 Instead, tunnel and session instances in the kernel were managed directly using only PPPoL2TP sockets.
 The PPPoL2TP socket is used as described in